Amir-HShahi/pseudo-glossary/README.md

 # pseudo-glossary

-A small flutter project for ios and android to practice computer science terms.
+A small flutter project for ios and android to practice computer science terms

 ## source of terms